 Well I hope I didn’t scare anyone.
 I’ve been traveling internationally for decades and have had far more problems in the state’s than I ever have internationally.

 Just like everything in life traveling does carry a certain amount of risk.
 No different than driving a car or crossing the street.
-But with these travel safety
+But with these travel safety tips you will be stacking the odds well in your favor for a lifetime of worry-free travel.

 I also recommend reading my roundup article on travel safety.
 I had 16 of the top full-time travelers share their travel safety advice and close calls.